I was thinking – our significant others put up with a lot.

 They worry because they’ve read all of the information we’ve given them about the potential long term side effects of celiac.
 They know that while we look healthy today that the reality is that the disease is taking a toll on our bodies.
 While we may never have the most devastating effects, they know that with each glutening episode we inch closer something else going wrong.

 They taste our latest gluten free baked treat.
-They smile sweetly because we think we have found something so delicious and are so excited about a gluten free baked good that actually tastes good.
+They smile sweetly because we think we have found something so delicious.
+We are so excited about a gluten free baked treat that actually tastes good.
 When in actuality, it tastes nothing like its gluten filled counterpart and probably tastes pretty bad.
 But they smile through it!

-Travelling with us requires hours of planning where to stop to ensure we have a safe place to eat, then later speeding to the next exit to find a restroom in sometimes questionable gas stations.
-And then standing outside the bathroom at those questionable gas stations to ensure our safety.
+Traveling with us requires hours of planning where to stop to ensure we have a safe place to eat, then later speeding to the next exit because it wasn’t as safe as we thought.
+They know what gas stations have the cleanest bathrooms.
+Then when clean is a luxury and simply a functional bathroom will do, they stand outside at those questionable bathrooms to ensure our safety.

-They also go gluten free in the house to make sure we have a safe place to live.
+Our partners make our homes safe by not bringing in gluten foods.
 They brush their teeth after their beer but before kissing us.
 They understand that paying for a gluten free loaf of bread that is half the size of normal bread and three times the cost shows us love.
 They check every label when going to the grocery store for us, just to make sure they buy the right stuff.

 Our partners often put themselves in awkward social situations, endure financial burdens, and put themselves in sometimes dangerous places to protect us.
 Celiac disease affects them is obvious ways and many that we may not see.
 They do all of this out of love for their partner.
 And your partner may not do any of those things or maybe all of them or maybe just a few – they love and support you.
 And if they don’t, dump them!